Voting in House of Representatives elections

 Who can I vote for?

 You can vote in House of Representatives elections.
-You can find more information in English about the House of Representatives elections on the website of the government of the Netherlands.
+More information about the House of Representatives electionsexterne-link-icoon in English can be found on the website of the government of the Netherlands.

-In the run-up to the elections, a list of candidates will be sent to you at your home address.
-Information about the political parties and candidates participating in the elections is also published online.
+In the run-up to the elections, you will receive a list of candidates by mail at your home address.
+Information about the political parties (in Dutch) participating in the elections will be published online.
+You can read about the candidates election manifestos on the parties’ websites.

 How do I cast my vote?